ssp21/ssp21-spec/ssp21.md

 }
 ```

+**Authentication-only session modes**

+* **HMAC-SHA256-16** - Plaintext is authenticated using a HMAC-SHA256 truncated to the leftmost 16 bytes.

+**Encrypted and authenticated session modes**

+SSP21 does not currently support encrypted sessions.
+Future versions of the protocol may support AEAD cipher
+modes like AES-GCM.

 ##### CERTIFICATE_TYPE

 The *CERTIFICATE_TYPE* enumeration specifies what type of certificate will be exchanged by both parties to authenticate